Local utility office

 City of Santa Clara Water & Sewer Utilities FOG Program (Utility)

-Santa Clara publishes a source-backed service cadence and verification workflow, so the page can stay explicit without inventing a generic national default.
+Santa Clara publishes a clear local service cadence and verification workflow, so this page can stay specific without falling back to generic national advice.

 Authority Summary